PaddlePaddle/models/PaddleSpeech/DeepVoice3/README.md

 ### Install paddlepaddle

-For fastetr training speed and better support, it is recommended that you install the lasted develop version of paddlepaddle.
+For faster training speed and better support, it is recommended that you install the lasted develop version of paddlepaddle.
 You can either download the lasted dev wheel or build paddle from source.

 1. Download lasted wheel.
 See [**Multi-version whl package list - dev**](https://www.paddlepaddle.org.cn/documentation/docs/zh/1.5/beginners_guide/install/Tables.html#permalink-7--whl-dev) for more details.

 2. Build paddlepaddle from source.
 See [**Compile From Source Code**](https://www.paddlepaddle.org.cn/documentation/docs/en/1.5/beginners_guide/install/compile/fromsource_en.html) for more details.
-Note that if you wan to enable data parallel trainning for multiple GPUs, you should set `-DWITH_DISTRIBUTE=ON` with cmake.
+Note that if you want to enable data parallel training for multiple GPUs, you should set `-DWITH_DISTRIBUTE=ON` with cmake.

 ### Other Requirements